mb09h530/Overleaf-tutorial/README.md

 ![](save_pdf.PNG)

-If you would like to save the whole project including tex file and figures, you can download it ad a ZIP-file.
+If you would like to save the whole project including tex file and figures, you can download it as a ZIP-file.

 ![](download_zip.PNG)